goblockchain/ftk-contract/README.md

 Make florest mapping start at 1;

-function to reset tokenization amount for a florest - to be increased over years. function Tokenização feita por florest function Tokenização feita por proprietário
+function to reset tokenization amount for a florest - to be increased over years. getter for amount given to florest over the years validation on update florest's tokenizationGiven function Tokenização feita por florest function Tokenização feita por proprietário